SMAT-Lab/Scalpel/README.md

 with tailored features for Python language.
 It aims to provide simple and efficient solutions to software engineering researchers that are accessible to everybody and reusable in various contexts.
-See xxx for complete documentation.
+See xxx and xx for complete documentation and user guide.

 ## Introduction
 ## TODO (Apps)